Date: 27 June 2015. Take Small Bites

 All of that and more is cluttering our lives and

 mind.
 Plus clutter a responsibility.
 I am happier now than I ever was

 in that three bedroom and two bath house crammed to the gills with

 Start in the kitchen,

-removing each item from one cabinet at a time.
-If you like it
+removing everything from one cabinet at a time.
+If you like

 put it back.
 Otherwise, out it goes.
 Separate the stuff